jocosocial/rainbowmonkey/README.md

 Update the version in `pubspec.yaml`.

-Run `flutter build appbundle --build-number X` (set X to a number higher than ever before).
+Run `flutter build appbundle --build-number X` (set X to a number higher than ever before; that sets the versionCode).

-That creates `build/app/outputs/bundle/release/app.aab`, which you upload at: https://play.google.com/apps/publish
+That creates `build/app/outputs/bundle/release/app-release.aab`, which you upload at: https://play.google.com/apps/publish

 You can figure out what the build number should be by looking at the Play console, you want "Version code + 1".